Out See Go, by Chris Engle, contributor

 I remember firing up our machines and continuing down the trail as that bull watched us from a hillside.

-To help people in search of elk, the Department of Natural Resources published an online elk-viewing guide with waypoints marked across a map of the Pigeon River Country State Forest, a 110,000-acre tract of public wilderness dead center in the core elk range.
+To help people in search of elk, the Department of Natural Resources published an online elk viewing guide with waypoints marked across a map of the Pigeon River Country State Forest, 110,000 acres of public wilderness dead center in the core elk range.

-Elk tourism has a strong foothold in the local economy here.
-When I reported on it for the Gaylord Herald Times in 2013, the manager of the Pigeon River Country State Forest estimated hundreds of visitors come to the forest each year solely to see elk.
-A log book in the forest headquarters had dozens of entries by folks from all across Michigan, the Midwest, and even British Columbia.
+Elk tourism has a strong foothold in the local economy here and hundreds of visitors come to the forest each year solely to see elk.
+A logbook in the forest headquarters has dozens of entries by folks from all across Michigan, the Midwest and even British Columbia.